HTTP Client

 Connection pooling

 Connections are pooled and reused automatically across requests to the same host.
-The pool handles HTTP/1.1 and HTTP/3 connections separately.
+HTTP/1.1, HTTP/2, and HTTP/3 each have their own pool; HTTP/2 multiplexes concurrent requests over a single connection.

 WebSocket client